godotengine/godot-docs/tutorials/shaders/shader_reference/shader_preprocessor.rst

     // Notice the lack of semicolon at the end of the line, as the replacement text
     // shouldn't insert a semicolon on its own.
+    // If the directive ends with a semicolon, the semicolon is inserted in every usage
+    // of the directive, even when this causes a syntax error.
     #define USE_MY_COLOR
     #define MY_COLOR vec3(1, 0, 0)